gyrogami logo

 FACT: The biggest causes of poorly closed rings are laziness and junk rings (anything that's not saw-cut).
 Only a fool with cognitive defects would say or think otherwise since the math and science of a properly closed ring are indisputable.

 There is no way to properly close a pinch- or shear-cut ring.
 No one concerned with quality uses them.
-These techniques only apply to saw-cut rings (thin kerf).
+Therefore, these techniques only apply to saw-cut rings (thin kerf).

 Marred rings, cosmetic issues, deformed rings - get rid of them altogether.
 Some small scratches can be sanded away, some discoloration can be tumbled out, some deformed rings can be straightened.
 For most maille, the cost of an individual ring is negligible.
 With more expensive metals, would you want that on a finished piece?